raharrison/ryanharrison.co.uk/_posts/2013/2013-10-07-java-regression-library-linear-model.md

 ---
-title: 'Java Regression Library - Linear Regression Model'
+title: "Java Regression Library - Linear Regression Model"
 layout: post
 tags:
     - java
     - library
     - regression
 ---

 ## Part 2 - Linear Regression Model

 Welcome to part 2 of this tutorial series where we will be creating a Regression Analysis library in Java.
 In the last tutorial we covered a lot of theory about the foundations and applications of regression analysis.
 We finished off by coding up the RegressionModel abstract class, which will become the base of all our models in this library.